 How much longer will Californians continue to be victimized by dangerous transmission lines?

 Overhead power lines represent a real and growing risk of devastating wildfires as the climate continues to warm.
 The good news is that there are alternatives to dangerous overhead power lines.
-Transmission lines can be buried.
+Utilities can bury ransmission lines.
 Micro-grid technology can enable communities to generate their own power.
 That eliminates the need for long-distance transmission lines.
 Residential solar power can play a big part in providing power to community micro-grids.
-The only thing that needs to happen is that Californians need to resolve to do what must be done to secure lives and property in an increasingly uncertain future.
+Ultimately, the only thing that needs to happen is that Californians need to resolve to do what must be done to secure lives and property in an increasingly uncertain future.